davidaustinm/prefigure/README.md

 ## Local Installation

 PreFigure may be installed locally as a Python package in the usual way using `pip`.
-However, there are a few details that require your attention.
+However, there are a few additional details that require your attention.

-1. PreFigure assumes the Python version specified in `pyproject.toml`, which is currently 3.10.
+1. PreFigure assumes Python version 3.8.5 or higher.
 You may check your local Python version with one of the two commands below

     ```
     python -V